danneu/old.danneu.github.com/_posts/2012-04-11-meteor-tutorial-leaderboard-demo.md

 };
 ~~~

-`{{error}}` in the template html expects an `error()` function and we'll
+`{error}` in the template html expects an `error()` function and we'll
 just return the Session variable.
-If it's `undefined`, the `{{#if error}}`
+If it's `undefined`, the `{#if error}`
 check fails.

 ## Using a Validation object

-I may have no substantial background in coding, but I'm civilized enough to
-feel dirty typing 100% sequential soup with a bunch of random utility
-methods in a global scope.
-I like the idea of objects and
-wrappers and organization.
-But since I'm learning, I don't really know how to
- approach these issues very sensibly.

-I gave it a shot, though.
 After a brief Google tour of javascript syntax, I
-decided to use an object literal because it felt like a class with class
+decided to use an object literal to organize our validation logic.
-methods.

 Here's the primitive API I came up with: